A home-lab to study uncertainties using smartphone sensors and determine the optimal number of measurements: Introduction

 Statistical analysis is usually introduced in introductory laboratory courses in first years of science studies \cite{taylor1997introduction,hughes2010measurements}.
 The typical approaches are based on performing manually repetitive observations, for example, measuring a time interval with a stopwatch under identical conditions.
 This kind of measurement gives slightly different results due to the fact in the real world there exist statistical fluctuations.
 The measurements obtained are usually examined from the statistical viewpoint plotting histograms, calculating mean values and standard deviations and, eventually, compared with those expected from a known distribution, typically a normal distribution.
 Commonly these experiments are tedious and require a lot of time to be able to perform an adequate number of measurements to perform the statistical analysis (see for example the classical experiments proposed in Refs. \cite{fernando1976experiment,mathieson1970student}).

-The use of smartphone sensors has been incorporated in Physics laboratories in all the fields, see for example \cite{vieyrafive,monteiro2022resource}.
+The use of smartphone sensors has been incorporated in Physics laboratories in all the fields, see for example \cite{vieyrafive,monteiro2022resource,Lahme2024}.
 Worth mentioning characteristics of modern smartphones are the ability to measure simultaneously with more than one sensor \cite{monteiro2019physics} or supplement the data with video analysis \cite{monteiro2021allies}.
+A very important advantage is that students usually have smartphones and can therefore conduct experiments at home (see for example \cite{monteiro2018bottle,Monteiro2022home,torriente2023rlc}).
 In almost all the experiments, the focus is on the mean values reported by the sensors while the fluctuations play an annoying role.
 Recently, it has been proposed a novel approach to study uncertainties and errors in Physics laboratories taking the advantages provides by smartphone sensors \cite{monteiro2021using}.
 In this work, based on data recorded with the sensors present in many mobile devices, we propose a set of experiments that can be performed at home to teach error and uncertainties.
 In particular we discuss the role of the digital resolution of the sensors and how to relate this quantify to the statistical magnitudes to determine the optimal number of repetitive measurements.